-${}^{3}Back-to-back Squared$ - back-to-back hedged, i.e. fully offsetting a position to reduce the risk of adverse price movements in an asset.
+2Back-to-back Squared - back-to-back hedged, i.e. fully offsetting a position to reduce the risk of adverse price movements in an asset.

-&lt;sup>4Shorthand method is a way to measure the Bank's overall foreign exchange exposure, by using the greater of the sum of the short positions and the long positions.
+3Shorthand method is a way to measure the Bank's overall foreign exchange exposure, by using the greater of the sum of the short positions and the long positions.

-FX Sensitivity Analysis at 31 December 2023
+FX Sensitivity Analysis at the end of December 2024